-A Case Study for Correcting Non-Compliant Data Center Airflow Patterns
+A Case Study for Correcting Non-Compliant Data Center Airflow Patterns16 min read

 Every data center industry standard and best practice compilation specifies the importance of having all rack-mounted equipment breathe from front to rear.
 The minor exception is the telco standard, which merely recommends that all equipment receive and move air in the same direction.
-The reader is invited to check “Herding Air Molecule Cats in the Data Center” in the Upsite Blog library for a more or less exhaustive review of the relevant standards and best practice guidelines.
 Not only is the exclusive use of front-to-rear breathing equipment important, but a reasonable case can be made that deploying such equipment is the single most important airflow management practice for a healthy data center.
 After all, consider for a moment the relationship between the air movement direction of IT equipment and the other tactics, strategies, and disciplines that comprise the basic principles and practices of standards, best practice guidelines, white papers, textbooks, and countless conference presentations and certification curricula:

 Blanking panels without exclusive front-to-rear breathing equipment could prevent bypass air from entering the rear of the cabinet or the sides of the cabinet to mix with exhaust air, thereby preventin the creation of an environment more conducive to the survival of non-compliant airflow equipment ingesting from those hot areas.